aiops/docs/docs/detect_incidents/dashboard.md

 > The incident dashboard provides a bird's-eye view of the health of all your applications managed by `logsight.ai`

 `Time frame` Use the time panel to select the time frame in which logging analytics should run.
+By default, the dashboard will show the health of your apps over the last 24 hours, but you can change this to the last 1 hour, 3 hours, 7 days (1 week), 14 days (2 weeks) or 365 days (12 months).
-Alternatively, you can select one of the predefined ranges.
+Alternatively, you can select the custom button and enter a start and end date.

 `Log levels` A log level indicates how important a given log message is.
 The most common logging levels are DEBUG, INFO, WARN, ERROR and FATAL ([see pag.
 11 of syslog specification](https://www.rfc-editor.org/rfc/rfc5424)).
+The total count of log messages of each log level is shown.

 `Cognitive anomalies` refer to log messages which are correlated with software failures.
 In contrast to log level anomalies, cognitive anomalies are identified by inferring the semantics meaning of messages.